circuscode/huhu/readme.md

 2. Put the critical css into your caching pluin (if applicable)
 3. Copy maintenance.php into the folder wp-content

+## Previous Functions

+* AMP Support: Post, Ello, Pinseldisko, Raketenstaub

 ## Branches

-This repository follows the git-flow workflow.
+This repository follows the git-flow workflow widely.

 * master branch is the latest release
 * develop branch is the current state of development
-* feature branches contain dedicated features in development
+* feature branches contain dedicated large features in development
 * bugfix branches contain dedicated bugfixes in development
 * hotfix branches contain dedicated hotfixes in development
-* release branches contain the next release in preparation
+* release branches will not applied

 ## Unterstanding the Deployment